tathagatgaikwad22/DevOps/devops-best-practices/Writing Your First Dockerfile.md

 📌 Conclusion

 Writing your first Dockerfile is the foundation of mastering Docker and containerization.
 Once you understand the workflow, you can easily containerize apps, build CI/CD pipelines, deploy to Kubernetes, and work with cloud-native architectures.

-Want a CI/CD pipeline, README template, or Dockerfile for Python/Java/Django?
-Just ask! 🚀

 ---